Chart Color Schemes

 Employment performance in Kilmore - Broadford has been below expectations when compared to most other areas nationally

-Kilmore-Broadford has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 4.6% as of September 2025.
+Kilmore-Broadford has a balanced workforce with both white and blue collar jobs.
+The construction sector is notably prominent.
+As of September 2025, 8,067 residents are employed, with an unemployment rate of 4.6%.

-Conversely, agriculture, forestry & fishing has lower representation at 2.2% compared to the regional average of 7.5%.
-Labour force levels decreased by 1.3% over the year to September 2025, with employment down by 2.8%, leading to a rise in unemployment rate by 1.4 percentage points.
-State-level data shows VIC employment grew by 1.13% year-on-year as of 25-Nov, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kilmore-Broadford's employment mix indicates local employment should increase by 5.9% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+The area may have limited local employment opportunities as indicated by Census data.
+Between September 2024 and September 2025, labour force levels decreased by 1.3%, and employment fell by 2.8%, causing unemployment to rise by 1.4 percentage points.
+National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kilmore-Broadford's employment mix suggests local employment could increase by 5.9% over five years and 12.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment